Jump to navigation

-- Social Media Toolkit: The main hashtag for Oct 6 is #ReclaimOurSchools.
+- Social Media Instructions for All Walk-In Sites: [Word Doc] [PDF] The main hashtag for Oct 6 is #ReclaimOurSchools.
 Here are some sample tweets and resources to use on social media.

 - Press Advisory Template: Feel free to use and modify this template to create a press advisory about your local event.
 (PDF version | Word version)